CytOpT: Optimal Transport with Domain Adaptation for Interpreting Flow Cytometry data: Introduction

-Then, to estimate the proportions $h=(h_1,...,h_K)$ of sub-populations cell in a target data set (whose gating is unknown) by minimizing the regularized Wasserstein distance between the target distribution and a re-weighted vector of class proportions in the source distribution (from a source data set whose gating into $K$ sub-populations cell of interest is known).
+In this work, we propose to estimate the proportions $\pi=(\pi_1,...,\pi_K)$ of sub-populations cell in a target data set (whose gating is unknown) by minimizing the regularized Wasserstein distance between the target distribution, and a re-weighted source distribution (from a source data set whose gating into $K$ sub-populations cell of interest is known).
 Since the Wasserstein distance is able to capture the underlying geometry of the measurements, it has the ability to make meaningful comparisons between distributions whose supports do not overlap and to quantify potential spatial shifts.
 Our work demonstrates the benefits of using Wasserstein distance for the analysis of the cytometry data as it allows to handle the technical variability induced by different settings of measurements.